webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 The `https://bucket.s3provider.example.com/path/` is then replaced with the `https://my-custom-domain.example.com/path/`, and the final URL becomes `https://my-custom-domain.example.com/path/to/files/crawl.wacz?signature...`.

-When using default local Minio storage, the `access_endpoint_url` should be `/data/` to use built-in routing to the local Minio instance.

 ### Storage Replicas

 It is possible to add one or more replica storage locations.
 If replica locations are enabled, all stored content in the application will be automatically replicated to each configured replica storage location in background jobs after being stored in the default primary storage.
 If replica locations are enabled, at least one must be set as the default replica location for primary backups.
-This is indicated with `is_default_replica: True`.
-If more than one storage location is configured, the primary storage must also be indicated with `is_default_primary: True`.
+This is indicated with `is_default_replica: true`.
+If more than one storage location is configured, the primary storage must also be indicated with `is_default_primary: true`.

-For example, here is what a storage configuration with two replica locations, one in another bucket on the same Minio S3 service as primary storage as well as another in an external S3 provider:
+For example, here is what a storage configuration with two replica locations, one in another bucket on the same local Minio S3 service as primary storage as well as another in an external S3 provider:

 ```yaml
 storages: